robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 Step 3: Build the Dockerfile into an image
 ------------------------------------------

-1. From a terminal in the folder with the `Dockerfile` and `server.js` file, run this command from a command prompt:
+1. From a terminal in the folder with the `Dockerfile` and `index.mjs` file, run this command from a command prompt:

    ```
-   docker build --tag hellonode:0.1 .
+   docker build --tag hello-node:0.1 .
    ```

-   This says "Build the current directory's Dockerfile into an image, and tag the image with the name `hellonode` and the version `0.1`".
+   This says "Build the current directory's Dockerfile into an image, and tag the image with the name `hello-node` and the label (version) `0.1`".

    NOTE: If you're building on Windows, you'll get a security warning.
 It shows you that Windows Access Control Lists (ACLs) are different than Linux's Users & Groups.
 We're not setting file permissions here, so we're OK.
 It's safe to ignore this warning in this case.